BloomGameStudio/PlayerService/README.md

     ```

 4. If you want to modify your player or any other players you can modify the list of player objects that you received
-    and send the singel modified (Not the entire list) player object back within the same websocket your received it from to the service you received it from.
+    and send the single modified (Not the entire list) player object back within the same websocket your received it from to the service you received it from.
     Note: Sending the entire list of player objects back for update will fail and is currently not supported.
-You have to send a singel player object back.
+You have to send a single player object back.

     - #### **How to Update The Player object/s.**

       1. Modify and make the desired changes to the list of of Player objects that you have received in the previous step.
       2. Push a modified single player object(Not a list) to the [ws://staging.player.bloomstudio.gg/ws/player](ws://staging.player.bloomstudio.gg/ws/player) websocket
-      3. Optional Confirm that the changes took place by looking at the next data push from the websocket.
+      3. Optional: Confirm that the changes took place by looking at the next data push from the websocket.

 ## Examples